The Story

 What I’m Most Proud Of

-You would start driving, Focus would detect that automatically.
+You would start driving, and Focus would detect that automatically.
 If you picked up your phone during that trip, it would play the audio reprimands.
 The main interactions with the app were the audio and some notifications.